maciejors/Family_Store_dev/README.md

 - **Tailwind CSS**: A utility-first CSS framework for UI development.
 - **Supabase**: A cloud-hosted PostgreSQL database, file storage, and authentication provider.
 - **OneSignal REST API**: A service for sending push notifications to our mobile app users.
+- **Jest & React Testing Library**: Frameworks for testing components and pages.

 ## Features